 Our final whiskey of the evening was the highly acclaimed Powers John’s Lane Release – a rich, earthy and spicy single Pot Still whiskey aged for no less than 12 years.

-To me, Gold Label tastes of a mixture of caramel and vanilla.
+To us, Gold Label tastes of a mixture of caramel and vanilla.
 Three Swallows tastes a bit more fruitier, citrus-like.
 Some people had shouted out banana bread - which when you look for it, you do actually get from it.
 Last, John's Lane would be a bit more peppery and spicy.
-Even writing this I'm still debating which one was my favourite.
+Even writing this we’re still debating which one was the favourite.

 The night finished off with something a bit special from Powers' Midleton distillery - something that money couldn't buy, which really got a few people's ears pricked.